odpi/egeria/open-metadata-resources/open-metadata-deployment/compose/tutorials/README.md

  - To start the environment `docker-compose -f ./egeria-tutorial.yaml up`
  - you will notice all the components starting.
 As the notebook server starts it will also load the latest notebooks we have available directly from git.
  - go to http://localhost:18888 to interact with the Jupyter Notebook
+ - use https://localhost:18091 to interact with the React UI (Tex, Rex, Dino)
+ - use https://localhost:10443 to interact with the Polymer UI (this is a proxy that uses uistatic & ui for content)
  - To stop the environment : `docker-compose -f ./egeria-tutorial.yaml down`
  - To refresh the images (recommended to pick up latest code) : `docker-compose -f ./egeria-tutorial.yaml pull`